 Shapes Found in Nature

 The next observation exercises can be done during nature walks, in a vacant lot, or in a garden.
-You will be using jeweler's loupes to do close-up observations to discover natural patterns and geometry.
+You will be using a magnifying glass to do close-up observations to discover natural patterns and geometry.